joa-quim/GMTjl_doc/comp_other_pkgs.md

     for `Generic Mapping Tools`) with lots of mapping projections and a deep knowledge that the Earth is **round**.
   - The figure dimensions in GMT are stated in physical units of cm (or inch), not pixels.
 The internal PS machinery uses integer numbers at an effective DPI of 1200.
-This allows to keep PostScript files reasonably small and at same time permits to create figures that can go to a maximum of 11 x 11 meters.
+This allows to keep PostScript files reasonably small and at same time permits to create figures that can go as big as 11 x 11 meters.
   - GMT.jl is not a map/plotting package only.
 It has innumerous tools for grid and vector data processing.
-    *e.g.* read virtually almost all formats (directly or via GDAL), grid interpolations, 1 and 2D filtering, coordinate conversions, direct access to many GDAL, PROJ, GEOS functions, dedicated tools for seismology, potential methods (gravity and geomagnetics), etc...
+    *e.g.* read virtually almost all formats (directly or via GDAL), grid interpolations, 1 and 2D filtering, coordinate conversions, direct access to many of GDAL, PROJ, GEOS functions, dedicated tools for seismology, geodesy, potential methods (gravity and geomagnetism), etc...
   - Thanks to Julia's FFI (Foreign Function Interface) GMT.jl can interface with the [MB-system](https://www.mbari.org/products/research-software/mb-system/) software from swath-bathymetry data processing.